National Centers for Environmental Information (NCEI)

 Approximately 2,382 line km of 24-channel seismic-reflection

-profiles are now available from the western Gulf of Alaska.
+profiles from the western Gulf of Alaska.
 The

 profiles were collected during the summer of 1977 on the U.S.